milacirne/milacirne/README.md

 ### Hi there 👋

 ### About me
-Front-end developer with experience in HTML, CSS, SASS, LESS, Bootstrap, GULP, GitHub and front-end layouts.
+I ama Front-end developer with experience in HTML, CSS, SASS, LESS, Bootstrap, GULP, GitHub and front-end layouts.

 Currently acquiring knowledge in JavaScript, TypeScript, Python, Vue.Js and React.js to become a Full Stack Developer.